appscode/blog/content/post/kubedb-v2023.12.28/index.md

       name: gke-n1-standard
 ```

 Now, kubedb-autoscaler operator will decide what is the minimum node-configuration for the scaled (up or down) pods to be scheduled.
-And create the `VerticalScale` opsRequest specifying the tolerations so that other nodepools don't tolerate these newly created pods.
+And it will create the `VerticalScale` opsRequest specifying the tolerations so that the pods are scheduled on the desired nodepool.

 ```yaml
 apiVersion: ops.kubedb.com/v1alpha1